As cases climb in Americas, health agency warns Europe’s covid surge could be ‘window into the future’

 During the Thanksgiving eve briefing, health officials urged that mitigation measures — including mask-wearing, social distancing and staying away from crowds — should be kept up regardless of vaccination status.

-“During these holiday periods, not just for Thanksgiving in the U.S., of course, but through the end of the year, it’s really important that all of us continue to take measures to keep us and our loved ones safe,” said Maria Van Kerkhove, an epidemiologist leading WHO’s coronavirus response. during the briefing.
+“During these holiday periods, not just for Thanksgiving in the U.S., of course, but through the end of the year, it’s really important that all of us continue to take measures to keep us and our loved ones safe,” said Maria Van Kerkhove, an epidemiologist leading WHO’s coronavirus response during the briefing.
 “Those of you who have access to vaccines, who are offered vaccination, please get vaccinated when it’s your turn.”

-In the United States, slightly more than 59 percent of the entire population is fully vaccinated, according to tracking by The Washington Post.
+In the United States, slightly more than 59 percent of the entire population is fully vaccinated, according to tracking by The Post.
 More than 19 percent has been fully vaccinated and has received a booster shot.

 As of Nov.
 19, about three-quarters of the total population of Canada is fully vaccinated, according to the government dashboard.